hikatanguy/cv/README.md

 # Alexandre TANGUY
-*Engineering manager of IT technical teams and IT projects. <br> Former network engineer and architect.*
+Engineering manager of IT technical teams and projects with a network and security engineer background.

 [Send me an email](mailto:alexandre@tanguy.pro) / [Find me on LinkedIn](https://www.linkedin.com/in/alexandretanguy/) <br>

+## Who am I and what am I looking for?
+After 8 years in the tech, as a network and security engineer, where I learned blablabla and blablabla, I understood that I was happier leading a team, achieving big projects and helping my team mates growing in their own skills.

 ## Professional experience
 TBC